dkhor2003/3D_Modeler/README.md

 3. **Texture Buttons** &rarr; There are 4 texture buttons (buttons with fancy image mapped to them), one of which is a button (the button with "No Texture" on it) for removing the texture on the model.
 Otherwise, clicking on other texture buttons will apply the image on the button onto the model.

 4. **Range Buttons** (only available when modeling terrain objects) &rarr; There are two range buttons, one for the u-degree and one for the v-degree.
-Each range has a `+` and `-` button associated with it to increase or decrease the corresponding degree.
+Each range has a :heavy_plus_sign: and :heavy_minus_sign: button associated with it to increase or decrease the corresponding degree.
 U-degree range has an `X` label for it and v-degree has a `Y` label for it.
 The number of degree will be determined by the number of white strips.

-### :bulb: Light Manipulation
-Hit the `1` or `2` key to rotate the light source clockwise or counterclockwise around your created model for better lighting on your desired view direction.
+### :exclamation: Surface Operations
 - Hit `B` key to hide/show the surface generated.
 Note that, while modeling terrain objects, the surface will not be shown if the number of control points does not satisfy $(u + 1) \times (v + 1)$.
 - Hit `N` key to hide/show the normal vectors of the generated surface.

-- Hit `M` key to clear everything (control points, lines, bezier curve, surface, normal vectors) on the interface.

-- Hit `A` key to switch between perspective and orthographics perspectives.
+### :bulb: Light Manipulation
+Hit the `1` or `2` key to rotate the light source clockwise or counterclockwise around your created model for better lighting on your desired view direction.

+### :radio_button: Saving and Loading Models
 - Once you are satisfied with your created model, use `CTRL + S` keys to save your model into the `models` directory as an obj file.
-A prompt will appear on the console for you to name your model, which then saves your model as `modelName.obj` under the `models` directory.
+A prompt will appear on the console for you to name your model, which then saves your model as `"modelName".obj` under the `models` directory.
 - Hit `C` to check a model that you saved.
 This will prompt you to specify a model's name to load from the `models` directory.
 Once loaded, the model will be displayed on your screen in viewing mode for you to check.
 Going back to modeling mode will disable this model checking mode.

+### :information_source: Other Features
+- Hit `M` key to clear everything (control points, lines, bezier curve, surface, normal vectors) on the interface.
+- Hit `A` key to switch between perspective :left_right_arrow: orthographics perspectives.
 - Hit `ESC` key to quit the program.

 ## Current Limitations of the Program